MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-site-design-hub-site.md

 > For organizations using Multi-Geo Capabilities in Microsoft 365, hub site designs work only when sites are in the same geo location as the hub site.

 > [!NOTE]
-> These instructions require the SharePoint Administrator or Global Administrator role in Microsoft 365.
+> These instructions require the SharePoint admin or Global Admin role in Microsoft 365.

 ## 1. Create a JSON script, add it, and create the site design